Can LASIK Improve Reading Vision?

 Are you over age 40 and struggling to read small print with your glasses or contacts?
 LASIK can help with that.

 Modern LASIK surgery can correct reading vision problems caused by presbyopia with a technique called monovision — where the LASIK surgeon fully corrects the refractive errors in one eye and intentionally leaves the other eye mildly nearsighted.
 The result: the fully corrected eye sees distant objects very clearly, and the nearsighted eye provides sharper near vision without reading glasses.

 If you are considering this option, it's often wise to first try monovision with contact lenses for a short period to make sure you can adapt to the monovision experience before proceeding with monovision LASIK.

-FDA-approved corneal inlays used by refractive surgeons in the U.S. to improve reading vision include the Kamra inlay (AcuFocus) and the Raindrop Near Vision Inlay (Revision Optics).
-Another device the Presbia Flexivue Microlens (Presbia) has received the CE mark allowing the lens to be commercially available across Europe, but it is not yet FDA approved for use in the United States.
-[Read more about corneal inalys.]
+Another corneal inlay — the Presbia Flexivue Microlens (Presbia) — has received the CE mark allowing the lens to be commercially available across Europe, but it is not yet FDA approved for use in the United States.
+[Read more about corneal inlays.]

 A corneal inlay procedure can be performed for people who have perfect distance vision without corrective lenses and just need help with presbyopia-related reading vision problems.
 Or it can be performed sometime after LASIK for people who also need vision correction for nearsightedness, farsightedness, and/or astigmatism.

 Finally, if you've been told you have early cataracts (or you are at significant risk for impending cataracts due to your age or other factors), another excellent option is refractive lens exchange or ealy cataract surgery that includes implantation of a modern presbyopia-correcting IOL.